bauerbach95/theme-academic-cv/content/authors/admin/_index.md

 highlight_name: true
 ---

-I'm a computational biologist

-- Computational biologist interested in early-stage translational science
-- Pride myself on interest and foundation in both biology and machine learning...spearhead algorithmic development and target-discovery projects
-- Over the last year, I've spent time in the early-stage biotech venture world to get a better feel for the therapeutic landscape and mechanics of venture
-- Going forward I am more bullish than ever about the role of ML and technology to tackle the biggest problems in human health
-- Consulting...reach out

-<< FILL IN BIO >>
+I'm a computational biologist interested in early-stage translational science.
+Having trained at the intersection of biology and machine learning, I am equally comfortable building novel AI approaches to better understand biology as I am with diving into signaling pathways and designing wet-lab experiments.
+My graduate work focused on leveraging single-cell RNA-sequencing to understand various aspects of circadian and vascular biology, and spanned both algorithmic development & target discovery projects.
+During this time, I developed computational expertise in representation learning and in Bayesian approaches to incorporate domain knowledge of biology into machine learning algorithms.
+Since graduate school, I've spent time in the biotech venture world to get a better understanding of early-stage biotech and the therapeutic landscape.
+Going forward, I am more bullish than ever about the role of ML and technology to tackle the biggest problems in human health...and I certainly aim to be an active contributor to this movement in more ways than one.

+In my spare time, I like to play squash, ski, hike, cook, sing, and go to standup comedy shows.

+I intend to use this website to write about science and biotech (whether that writing is any good or not...I make no promises).
+Feel free to reach out.
+Always love to discuss new ideas.

 {style="text-align: justify;"}